Conservative Party (South Africa): Foundation and early support

-It was formed in 1982 by 23 MPs from the ruling National Party who opposed Prime Minister PW Botha's reforms to apartheid and power sharing proposals, that resulted in the Tricameral Parliament, which they saw as a threat to white minority rule, and the racial segregation known as Separate Development.
+The party was formed on 20 March 1982 by 23 MPs from the ruling National Party who opposed Prime Minister PW Botha's reforms to apartheid and power sharing proposals, that resulted in the Tricameral Parliament, which they saw as a threat to white minority rule, and the racial segregation known as Separate Development.
 It was led by Andries Treurnicht, a former Dutch Reformed Church minister popularly known as 'Doctor No'.
 The CP's English-language programme booklets from 1987 to 1989 stated that the party was established "to continue the policy of self-determination after the [NP] government had exchanged self-determination" (something the CP described as an "infallible policy"), for power-sharing.
 It drew support from white South Africans, mostly Afrikaners in the rural heartlands of South Africa.
 All members of the new party that belonged to the Afrikaner Broederbond had to leave that organization as they were not welcome anymore.